-Who would have anticipated in 2021 face masks would be essential to enter Walt Disney World?
+Who would have anticipated face masks would be essential to enter Walt Disney World?

 Face coverings are required for all Guests (ages 2 and up) while indoors and in Disney buses, monorail and Disney Skyliner, regardless of vaccination status.
 This includes upon entering and throughout all attractions.
 Face coverings remain optional for all Guests in outdoor common areas.Walt Disney World Regulations

-Don’t miss the new attractions coming in October
+Don’t miss the new attractions coming to Walt Disney World

-Walt Disney World is 50 on October 1st!
-To celebrate there are some big new attractions coming to the resort.
-Top of our list are:
+Walt Disney World was 50 on October 1st, 2021!
+To celebrate some big new attractions opened.
+Top of our list was:

 - Disney Enchantment a new nighttime spectacular at the Magic Kingdom.

-- Harmonious at Epcot which is billed as the biggest nighttime show Disney ahs ever produced.
+- Harmonious at Epcot is billed as the biggest nighttime show Disney has ever produced.

-- Remy’s Ratatouille Adventure will open in Epcot.
-It has been delayed by over one year but it is going to be a big crowd pleaser.
+- Remy’s Ratatouille Adventure has opened in EPCOT.
+It had been delayed by over one year but is a big crowd pleaser.